 Sadly Google recommends the opposite and that 10 – 20 keywords should be included per ad group as best practice, this is a mistake.

-But by now you’re probably thinking that you have a million keywords in your AdWords account how is the approach scalable?
+But by now you’re probably thinking that you have a million keywords in your Google Ads account how is the approach scalable?
 The better question you should ask yourself is whether can you afford not to do it?

 2. Create relevant ad copy using SKAGs